naman16/cloud-security/docs/AWS Security Guardrails & Terraform.md

 Additionally, for many organizations operating in the cloud, implementing *Cloud-Native Application Protection Platform (CNAPP)* has become essential for achieving greater visibility into cloud environments and identifying diverse classes of security issues (Shameless plug \- I recently wrote blog posts on [Day 1](https://naman16.github.io/cloud-security/) and [Day 2](https://naman16.github.io/cloud-security/Implementing%20CNAPP:%20Day%202%20Focus%20Areas/) focus areas for CNAPP).

 While conducting scans and generating insights is a foundational first step toward understanding and securing the environment, a critical gap remains.
 Organizations often lack prescriptive guidance and accessible, reusable security artifacts that engineers can leverage directly.
 By not providing these resources, security teams inadvertently place the burden of configuring services securely on engineers, who may lack the security expertise or resources needed to efficiently address intricate security requirements.
-Without “built-in” security, engineers end up spending time on tasks that could otherwise be streamlined through *reusable secure Infrastructure as Code (IaC) templates (It is best practices to leverage IaC for cloud infrastructure provisioning and management)*.
+Without “built-in” security, engineers end up spending time on tasks that could otherwise be streamlined through *reusable secure Infrastructure as Code (IaC) templates (It is best practice to leverage IaC for cloud infrastructure provisioning and management)*.
 This kind of “secure-by-design” IaC allows engineers to meet security requirements faster, enabling them to stay focused on their primary responsibilities while maintaining a secure development pipeline.

 Establishing such reusable, secure IaC offers additional benefits beyond efficiency.
 By actively supporting engineers with secure IaC, security teams move from a passive, reactive role into a proactive partnership, where they provide engineers with actionable solutions rather than just requirements.
 This approach fosters stronger relationships with development teams, as security becomes an enabler rather than a gatekeeper, actively facilitating good security practices instead of merely imposing them.